Your browser does not support iframes.

 DI & LR

 Each question carried three marks and there was negative marking of one mark for each wrong answer, except the non-MCQs.
 The order in which the sections appeared in CAT 2019 are likley to be VARC, DI & LR and QA.
-Each section will be of three hours and candidates will not be allowed to toggle between sections.
-However, there will be no restriction in the order of attempting questions within the section.
+Each section was of hree hours and candidates were not allowed to toggle between sections.
+However, there was no restriction in the order of attempting questions within the section.

 CAT 2019 Slot 1 Analysis - Verbal and Reading Comprehension

 CAT Slot 1 Analysis - Verbal Ability Questions and Difficulty Level

 No. of Questions